This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 6. Click Save.
 The Feed Job details are updated.

-1. Navigate to the Feed Job details page.
-For more information, refer to Edit a Feed Job.
+1. Navigate to the Job Details page.

-The Edit page is displayed.
+The Create Schedule Details page is displayed.

 Field Description

-Name Update the name of the Feed.
+Name* Update the name of the job schedule.

 Status Change the status to any one of the following: